 - If a student is unable to pay the balance in the time requested, a payment plan will be established with the office.

 - A student may not enroll in another session until their balance is paid in full, or it is established that their payment plan extends beyond this time frame.

 - Carlisle Academy is an out-of-network provider for all insurances policies with the exception of Maine Community Health Options.
 Families will be provided with a packet of information on how to file their own claims.

-- For multiple children/family members enrolled per session, a 10% discount will be applied to the second member’s balance (or the lesser amount) after other forms of tuition support have been accounted for.
-In the event that the rider is also an apprentice, a 15% discount will be applied to one of the lesson spots only.
+- For multiple family members enrolled per session, a 10% discount will be applied to the second member’s balance (or the lesser amount) after other forms of tuition support have been accounted for.

 - Discounts and pro-rations only apply to a student’s balance, and not portions paid by other parties (e.g. insurances, a foundation).

-- Students are required to wear riding helmets during unmounted and mounted portions of their lessons.
+- Students are required to wear riding helmets during all mounted portions of their lessons.
 Carlisle Academy provides students with a properly fitted ASTM-SEI approved riding helmet.
 Students who wish to use their own helmet must present it to a staff member for approval.
-The helmet cannot be more than 7 years old and must bear the ASTM-SEI certified seal.
+The helmet cannot be more than 5 years old and must bear the ASTM- SEI certified seal.